 2. Employers Could Not Cut Salaries or Wages: Second, for loans to become full grants, employers cannot cut salaries or wages.
 If they did, the forgiven amount will be reduced.

 You must fill out the SBA’s application for PPP loan forgiveness in order to get the process started.

 Many larger corporations and individuals received loans and forgiveness through the PPP loan program during the pandemic that many believed to be wrongly awarded.
 In August of 2022, President Biden signed a pair of bills that give the government more time to investigate and prosecute any wrongdoing related to fraud in the PPP loan program.

 The Bank Fraud Enforcement Act and the COVID-19 EIDL Fraud Statue of Limitations Act have established a 10-year statute of limitations for the government to investigate any potential criminal charges or civil enforcement related to the PPP loans.
 The EIDL was another program that offered similar support as the PPP loan program.

 Many believe that wrongful payments and forgiveness were awarded to businesses that shouldn’t have qualified, which the government blames on the fast payments needed during the pandemic.
 It is estimated that up to 70,000 PPP loans that total more than $4.6 billion could have been fraudulent loans given out by the government through the PPP loan program alone.

 The Bottom Line

-The Payroll Protection Program provides a total $659 billion to small businesses and independent contractors who maintain payrolls and head counts during the COVID-19 crisis.
-The lending program uses a streamlined, low-documentation process and does not require collateral.
+The Payroll Protection Program provided a total $659 billion to small businesses and independent contractors to maintain payrolls and head counts during the COVID-19 crisis.
+The lending program used a streamlined, low-documentation process and does not require collateral.

 Tips for Business Owners During the Coronavirus Crisis